All Episodes

 All right, 25 now till the top of the hour.

-800, 941 Sean, if you want to be a part of the program.
+800-941, Sean, if you want to be a part of the program.

-I was bending down against something.
+I was bending down to get something.

 I think that it's potentially a very damaging event.

-He's a lot of things.
+He has a lot of things.

 I debated him many times over the years around the country.

-Now I have a question.
+Now, I have a question.

-Why didn't he talk about arresting members of Hamas, the people that were responsible for the murder based on their population size versus ours of the equivalent of forty thousand Americans in a day, and you know, the the the terror group that also committed atrocities, murder, rape, kidnapping, torture, beheadings, including children, killing mothers and fathers in front of their children.
+Why didn't he talk about arresting members of Hamas, the people that were responsible for the murder based on their population size versus ours of the equivalent of 40,000 Americans in a day?

-Why need to call about them?
+Why do you need to call about them?

 No, he's talking about arresting Netanyahu.

-Would a Mayor Mam Dani welcome Benjamin Netanyahu to the city.
+Would a mayor Mamdani welcome Benjamin Netanyahu to the city?

 No.